danja/atuin/docs/_notes.md

 A little work is needed around the GraphVisualizer.
 It's currently inconsistent and rather ugly.

-- property labels and literals should be in rounded rectangles
+We will do it in small steps, starting with : property labels and literals should be in rounded rectangles

 - colors in the visualizer should echo those in the syntax highlighting, except
 - nodes corresponding to rdf classes, properties should have orange, yellow backgrounds
-- properties in the visualizer should be shown in their prefixed form
+- properties and objects in the visualizer should be shown in their prefixed form

-Other suggestions welcome.
+see attached image.
+Reread the above.
+Rounded rectangles, prefixed form.
+Double-check before giving me the artifacts, the recent attempts have been making things worse.

 ---